Kia ora koutou,

 I would like to extend a warm welcome to you from Otamatea High School.
 Central to our kaupapa at Otamatea is the concept of The OTA Way (Our Safety, Total Respect, Always Learning).
 The OTA Way provides a platform of high expectations for both students and staff.
 Our whakatauaki ‘He waka eke noa; we’re all in the waka, without exception’ places importance on working together to ensure that students are able to reach their potential.

-Otamatea High School has the advantage of having close relationships with our contributing schools (Maungaturoto Primary School, Kaiwaka Primary School, Paparoa Primary School, Waipu Primary School, Mangawhai Beach School, Matakohe School, Tinopai School) allowing for a smooth transition for junior students into the high school setting.
-Our Year 7 and 8 syndicate has been successfully developed to cater for the intermediate years, including a balance of homeroom classes and specialist subjects.
+Otamatea High School has the advantage of having close relationships with our main contributing schools (Maungaturoto Primary School, Kaiwaka School, Mangawhai Beach School and Paparoa School) and have recently developed the Twin Coasts Community of Learning to facilitate smooth transitions and to build on our learning partnerships.
+Some students also travel to us from further afield such as Waipu, Matakohe and Tinopai and we maintain good working relationships with these schools too.
+Our Year 7 and 8 syndicate caters well for students in their intermediate years, including a balance of homeroom classes and specialist subjects.
 The syndicate area includes a playground development and an upgraded modern learning environment and break out space.

 We offer a good range of options for students throughout the school as well as supporting individualised learning through our highly successful Self-Driven Pathways initiative.
 In the seniors years students can also opt to study towards a trade in our academy programmes (Primary Industries, Hospitality, Construction and Whakairo).